There are a number of careers in different areas of nursing including adult, children’s and mental health.

 You will need to have a good understanding of the theories of mental health and illness.
 As a nurse working in mental health you would work as part of a team which includes GPs, psychologists, social workers, psychiatrists and occupational therapists.

-include babies born with heart complications, teenagers who have sustained broken limbs, and child protection issues.
+Children's nursing includes babies born with heart complications, teenagers who have sustained broken limbs, and child protection issues.

 The work includes promoting health and development, as well as meeting the needs of those who suffer from acute or long term illness.
 Family-centred care is provided in hospital, day care centres, child health clinics and in the child's home.